Alexander Majors: Overland freight

-By 1865 Majors sold out what little remained of his business and moved to Colorado.
-Thirty years later, his former young wagonmaster and Pony Express rider, William F. "Buffalo Bill" Cody, found him.
+By 1865, Majors sold out what little remained of his business and moved to Colorado.
+Thirty years later, his former young wagonmaster and Pony Express rider, Buffalo Bill, found him.
 He was old, ill and penniless.
 Cody helped him, taking Majors on as part of the Cody Wild West show.
 Majors lived at Cody's Scouts' Rest Ranch in North Platte, Nebraska for a time.

 Majors died in Chicago, Illinois, on January 13, 1900, aged 85.
 He is buried in Union Cemetery in Kansas City, Missouri.